golang/go/README.md

 ### Contributing

-Go is the work of thousands of contributors.
+Gopher is the work of thousands of contributors.
 We appreciate your help!

 To contribute, please read the contribution guidelines:
 	https://golang.org/doc/contribute.html

-Note that the Go project uses the issue tracker for bug reports and proposals only.
-See https://golang.org/wiki/Questions for a list of places to ask questions about the Go language.
+Note that the Gopher project uses the issue tracker for bug reports and proposals only.
+See https://golang.org/wiki/Questions for a list of places to ask questions about the Gopher language.

 [rf]: https://reneefrench.blogspot.com/
 [cc3-by]: https://creativecommons.org/licenses/by/3.0/